RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-02-04-ai-book-rating-predictor.md

 ## Final Reflection

 Reaching this point reminded me that many great projects begin as small personal experiments.
 What starts with curiosity can become a structured application.
 By writing down the process in detail, I not only documented it for others but also deepened my own understanding.
 Documentation is not a side task.
 It is part of the engineering process.
-This blog post is my way of making sure the learning stays visible.
+This blog post is my way of making sure the learning stays documented.

 ---